Albrtito/ObsidianNotes/02-Atomic/1732043831 - Practica - Routers - 2.md

 3. The router R100 should be accessible from office networks.

 ## Address assignment:

 **Remarks:**
 + Hosts can be set up in between the router and the broadcast addresses
 + The “zero address”, broadcast and default gateway are taken into account when computing number of hosts.

+#Duda: Why create an independent network for each of the server point-to-point connections.
+Why not create one network for all servers.

 1. **Office 1:** (Needs 100 hosts, 127 addresses are given using a /25 mask)
 	+ Network: 10.0.75.0/25
 	+ Router (R1): 10.0.75.1